kyma-project/kyma/docs/application-connector/08-10-rotate-root-ca.md

   kubectl -n istio-system edit secret application-connector-ca-certs
   ```

-9. If you experiance any issues with new certificates not being trusted, restart Istio Ingress Gateway pods.
+9. If you experience any issues with new certificates not being trusted, restart Istio Ingress Gateway Pods.
 Run:
   ```
   kubectl -n istio-system delete po -l app=istio-ingressgateway
   ```
-> **Note:** To maintain 100% avalibility you can scale up the deployment, restart the old pod and scale the deployment back down.
+> **NOTE:** To maintain 100% availability, you can scale up the deployment, restart the old Pod, and scale the deployment back down.

 10. Renew the certificates in a runtime.
 To do that, create a CertificateRequest CR in the runtime in which you want to renew the certificates.
 Alternatively, wait for the certificates to expire in a given runtime.
 The system renews the certificates automatically using the information stored in the Secrets you updated.